hassansaby23/BSNIPER-Pancakeswap-Sniper-Bot---t.me-bsniperbot/README.md

 ## Networks And DEXs

-The following DEXs are available in the full version:
+The following Networks and DEXs are available in the full version:

 BSC Network - Pancakeswap